SimY4/SimY4/content/posts/005-brief-introduction-to-ct.md

 object Category extends CategoryInstances0 with CategoryInstances1
 ```

-Given this definition of a category, we can implement a few the most frequently used examples of categories.
-These are the category of functions and the category of type hierarchies.
+Given this definition of a category, we can implement a few the most frequently used examples of categories:

 ```scala
 trait CategoryInstances0 {